Explainer: Why Universal Public Housing Is NOT The Same As Social Housing

 Social Housing - Designed To Fail

-‘Social housing’ is a creation of the political establishment, a model of housing that Fianna Fail, Fine Gael, Labour and other parties of government have overseen since the foundation of the state.
+‘Social housing’ is a creation of the political establishment, a model of housing that Fianna Fáil, Fine Gael, Labour and other parties of government have overseen since the foundation of the state.
 From the outset it was deliberately and unashamedly designed to re-enforce class division through the creation of income-segregated housing.

 Those on middle and higher incomes, who are of great interest to private developers, landlords and bankers, have always been prevented from accessing ‘social housing’.

-In the early decades of the state ‘social housing’ was reserved for those from the ‘working classes’.
-Today only those who earn less than a modest income threshold are eligible to apply for ‘social housing.’
+In the early decades of the state, ‘social housing’ was reserved for those from the ‘working classes’.
+Today, only those who earn less than a modest income threshold are eligible to apply for ‘social housing.’

-Restricting ‘social housing’ to those on low and very low incomes had a predictable result.
+Restricting ‘social housing’ to those on low and very low incomes has had a predictable result.
 It created concentrations of poverty and concentrations of the problems that are associated with poverty, such as high unemployment, lower educational achievement, substance abuse and crime.

 A bad situation was made worse when the same establishment political parties then refused to support those communities with the additional economic and social supports that they needed to overcome the odds the that had been stacked against them.

-Over time it was almost inevitable that some‘social housing’ developments would develop major problems, which they duly did.
+Over time it was almost inevitable that some ‘social housing’ developments would develop major problems, which they duly did.

-Restricting ‘social housing’ to low and very low income families has one other important effect - it ensures hat the rent paid by ‘social housing’ tenants is permanently insufficient to cover the cost of construction and maintenance of the overall ‘social housing’ stock.
+Restricting ‘social housing’ to low and very low income families has one other important effect - it ensures hat the rent paid by ‘social housing’ tenants is permanently insufficient to cover the cost of construction and maintenance of the overall ‘social housing’’ stock.

 It is no exaggeration to state that ‘social housing’ was designed to fail, to be eternally associated with social problems and an economic cost to the state.